 * Don’t think I didn’t notice Jake admiring the view when Rickey strips Mickey down to interrogate him (Jake has some good taste, by the way.
 Rickey might be a bit of poser, but he’s still a pretty cool dude, and pretty hot).

 * “According to Lucy, that man over there-” “Who’s Lucy?”
 “She’s carrying the salmon pinwheels” “Oh, that’s Lucy, is it?”
 “Yeah.
 Lucy says, that is the President of Great Britain” “What, there’s a President, not a Prime Minister?”
 “Seems so” “Or maybe Lucy’s just a bit thick” Hot damn, Rose.

 * Rose’s face when the tiny dog named after her shows up is absolutely priceless, and well deserved after that dig at Lucy.

-* I kinda love how quickly the cliffhanger is resolved in Part 2, considering what a big deal it was made out to be.
-In the first twenty seconds of the episode, Ten realizes the Cybermen won’t be reasoned with, so he whips a TARDIS ex machina out of his coat pocket and murders all the Cybermen before screaming for the others to haul ass.
+* I love how quickly the cliffhanger is resolved in Part 2, considering how big of a deal it was made out to be previously.
+In the first twenty seconds of the episode, Ten realizes the Cybermen won’t be reasoned with, so he whips a TARDIS ex machina out of his coat pocket and murders all the Cybermen before screaming for the others that it’s time to haul ass.